GEOFF MATTOCK - 1971

 The 1971 European Championships will always be remembered for the two British victories, John E Fry in the 500 metres time trial and John Folley in the 1000 metres knockout, both beating Italian legend and multiple World Champion, Giuseppe Cantarella, in the process.
 What is less well remembered is the bronze medal won by Mattock in the 10,000 metres, just one tenth of a second behind winner Becue (Belgium) and just three hundredths behind silver medallist Marotta (Italy).
 Mattock also managed 4th in the 20,000 metres and 5th in the 5,000 metres, helping Great Britain secure victory as overall top nation at these championships.

 In 1972 again there were no World or European Championships.
 In fact, there were to be no British Championships either that year.
 There was, however, an international event for the top European skaters in Inzell, Germany, in August of that year.
 Effectively a mini-European Championships.
 Along with Mick McGeough, John E. Fry and another emerging star, John Mullane, Mattock was once again representing Great Britain.
-John Folley had retired at the start of the 1972 season having become the first (and only to date) British skater to win a World and European gold medal.
+John Folley had retired at the start of the 1972 season having become the first (and only to date) British skater to win a World and European gold medal in separate events.
 With no British Championships to compete for Folley had decided to call it a day.
 It was the dawn of a new era for British skating.
 McGeough and Fry had the most experience having been in the national team since 1968 and 1969 respectively, but they were still relatively young.
 At 27 years of age, Mattock was the oldest member of the British team.

 The event started well.
 In the 500 metres time trial Fry would take first place against an unbelieving Cantarella.
 For Mattock, however, he would have his own taste of victory in the 10,000 metres ahead of the likes of Italians Pino Fregosi and Corrado Ruggeri.
 He would also help the team to 3rd place in the team time trial and 2nd in the 10,000 metres relay.
 Mattock had firmly stamped his mark on the British team.